Bahun98/HetLuxLab/README.md

 ## Backlog / Future Improvements

+- Add steps to automate input file creation.
+(Add to the Refresh_data.py)
 - Add data import wizards and support for multiple data sources/formats.
 - Enable export of filtered data and reports in CSV or PDF formats, this capability exists in calculations.py but is commented out.
 - Implement more advanced filtering and searching capabilities.